Church Ministries Concentration | West Coast Baptist College

 Theology 1

-This course is an in-depth study of Bibliology and Theology.
+This course is an in-depth study of Bibliology, Theology Proper and Pneumatology.
 Prerequisite: EN 102

 Theology 2

-This course is an in-depth study of Christology and Pneumatology.
+This course is an in-depth study of Anthropology, Hamartiology, Christology, and Soteriology.
 Prerequisite: EN 102

 Theology 3